Skip main navigation

 The business closing and mass layoff law does not apply to:

-Additional exceptions exist in various situations involving:
+Additional exceptions apply to various situations involving:

 Who must receive notice?